 The transport networks in each city are integrated into one cohesive system so that your ticket is in general good for all the different modes of transport – buses, S-Bahn, U-Bahn and trams.
 In some cases, however, you can’t jump between S-Bahn and trams on some short-journey tickets.

 Fares are based on a zone system with the transport regions divided into different zones.
 You pay according to the number of zones you cross.

-Some tickets such a monthly pass are available at designated shops.
+Some tickets such as a monthly pass are available at designated shops.
 In most instances, however, you acquire your ticket from a machine on the platform or inside the carriage.
 Human beings are largely a thing of the past, according to the German public transport authorities.

-Machines can of course speed up the whole process of buying a ticket and getting on your way.
+Machines can speed up the whole process of buying a ticket and getting on your way.
 But it can be frustrating if you for some maddening reason you don’t have the right amount of coins or for some (even more maddening) reason the machine rejects your coins.

 It is a little more old-fashioned on buses.
 You can pay the driver.
 But it is best to have the correct money.